heabijay/crtcli/README.md

    With this configuration, you can use the defined aliases directly as the URL parameter:

-   - `crtcli app pkgs` - Lists packages from the insecure `https://local-in.creatio.com` Creatio instance using the `Supervisor:54321` credentials (app is not provided in .env or command line arguments, so using the `default_app` defined in .crtcli.toml, which is `local` in this case).
+   - `crtcli app pkgs` - Lists packages from the `https://local-in.creatio.com` instance.
+Since an app was not specified, `crtcli` uses the `default_app` ("local") from the parent `.crtcli.toml` and resolves its configuration from the nearest config file.

    - `crtcli app http://localhost:81 compile` — Compiles the `http://localhost:81` Creatio instance using the default `Supervisor:Supervisor` credentials.